mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 The Seat usage listing is updated live, but the usage statistics on the billing page are updated only once per day.
 For this reason there can be a minor difference between the seat usage listing and the billing page.

+### Search seat usage

+To search users in the **Seat usage** page, enter a string in the **Search** field.
+A minimum of 3 characters are required.
+The search returns those users whose name contains the search string.

 ## Renew your GitLab.com subscription